miohtama/opsec/source/incidences/index.rst

 Patreon, a crowdfunding site, had their development server compromised, leading to the loss of production data and source code.

 Email addresses, private messages and bcrypt-encrypted passwords of 2 million users were lost, totaling 15 gigabytes of data.
 The data was copied off from Amazon AWS development server.
 The development server contained full dataset without any scrubbed data.
+The development server had on-authenticated debug interface connected to the Patreon Python web application (Werkzeuk on Flash).
+Anyone could connect to it with full access to the system.

 The credit card data was hosted on an external service, Stripe, and was not lost.